SedemDoku/Personal_Web_Tech_Project/README.md

 ### 6. First Use

-1. Navigate to `login.html` or `signup.html`
+1. Navigate to the homepage at `http://localhost/Personal_Web_Tech_Project/` or `home.html`
-2. Create an account (password requirements: 8+ chars, must include special character)
+2. Click "Sign Up" to create an account (password requirements: 8+ chars, must include special character)
-3. Log in and start managing bookmarks!
+3. Log in with your credentials
+4. Click "Go to Dashboard" to start managing bookmarks
+5. Use the grid view for traditional bookmark browsing
+6. Click the canvas button (in collection view) for visual organization mode
+7. Drag bookmarks around the canvas and draw connections between them!

 ## 📁 Project Structure